Yyx2626/HTGTS_related/off_targets_RSS_filter/README.md

 Author: Adam Yongxin Ye @ BCH
 ```

+Therefore, if good RSS is defined by score >= 20, it means matching CAC + additional >= 9 bp of the remaining ideal heptamer AGTG and/or nonamer ACAAAACC in the context of a 12-or-23-bp spacer.

 ### yyx\_scan\_heptamer.20220727.pl

 This script is intended to scan all RSS heptamer starting with CAC on the genome sequence, and give each site a score according to the number of matches to the ideal heptamer CACAGTG.